M. bovis eradication phases explained

 - confidence of absence.

-As at June 2022, we are in a delimiting phase.
+As of October 2023 New Zealand is in a delimiting phase.
 As part of this phase, we are using network surveillance (checking for infection within the infection network and properties linked to the network) and background surveillance (checking for infection outside the network).

 There is more work to be done in this phase as we clear infection from all confirmed properties and finish the network surveillance activities.